 Going through the traditional martial arts systems I had to memorize many sequences; Block, step to the side, hit the ribs, etc and so forth.
 These drills have their place in our training.
 Some places call them 'one steps', other places use elaborate patterns or kata, poomse, forms or kan toh.

 It is important to learn about angles, position, where to be in order to strike a certain target, but, as Bruce Lee wrote, after a while we become prisoners of these patterns.
 After a while we depend on these patterns, we cannot live without them.
 We forget that they are only drills, to be discarded in a moment of truth.
+We must be free of these inherent limitations.

 In a real life situation we can not be 'looking' for a certain technique, we cannot be trying to remember what to do next.
 We have to just be, without thought.
 The Japanese call it mushin.
 Martial arts teach that there are three stages in self defense; seeing the situation, making a plan, responding.
-Bruce Lee writes that we must eliminate the middle part, we must just see and respondt, "Be like an echo''.
+Bruce Lee writes that we must eliminate the middle part, we must just see and respond, "Be like an echo''.
 Everything else is a waste of time.

 The problem is that most martial arts train for the dojo and will never be able to deal with anything else.
 Who knows how often these techniques and approaches failed in real life, we will never know.
 No one keeps statistics on "Martial arts techniques that failed on the street", or in the house, or in a plane, or on a boat.
 There is life, and death, beyond the dojo, in Krav Maga we recognize this reality.